deiman/mightycrawler/README.md

 All options for running mightycrawler are given in the crawler.properties file:

 * startURL: Where to start crawling.
-URL must end with a "/".
+Host names must end with a "/".

-* includeURL: Restrict crawling and downloading to URLs matching this regex.
+* includeURL: Restrict crawling to URLs matching this regex.
 Defaults to everything under startURL.

-* excludeURL: Among the included URLs, exclude any matching this regex.
+* excludeURL: Among the included URLs, exclude those matching this regex.
 Defaults to none (don't exclude any).

-* extract: Restrict link extraction to content types matching this regex.
+* extract: Extract links from content types matching this regex.
 Defaults to none (if nothing is specified).

-* link: Consinder content matching this regex as a link to a resource.
+* link: Consinder content captured by this regex as links to resources.
 Defaults to none (if nothing is specified).

-* store: Restrict downloading to content types matching this regex.
+* store: Download and save to disk all content types matching this regex.
 Defaults to none (if nothing is specified).

-* userAgent: The user agent the crawler identifies itself as.
+* userAgent: The user agent the crawler reports to be.

-* defaultPage: When storing pages to disk, URLs ending with "/" are appended with the file name given here.
-The URL would else map to a directory name - making storage impossible.
+* defaultPage: When storing pages to disk, URLs ending with "/" must be mapped to a file name.
+The string given here is appended to the "/".

-* defaultEncoding: Use this encoding to store content unless content-type is specified in the HTTP response header.
+* defaultEncoding: Use this encoding when storing content unless the content-type in the HTTP response header specifies otherwise.

-* downloadThreads: Number of threads for downloading.
+* downloadThreads: Number of threads when getting content from server.

-* parseThreads: Number of threads for parsing content, looking for URLs.
+* parseThreads: Number of threads for parsing content, ie scanning for URLs.

 * saveThreads: Number of threads used for saving content to disk.